cltl/wsd-dynamic-sense-vector/README.md

 Requirements: You'll need at least 64 GB of RAM to run the preparation script.

+#### Convert annotated corpora into input format LSTM

+0. cd script
+1. bash convert_for_paper.sh
+The bash file calls the python script sense_annotations2lstm_format.py, which converts the sense annotations into the format needed to train the embeddings at the preferred granularity level (sensekey or synset).

+#### label propagation

+After running the sense_annotations2lstm_format.py with omsti as corpus, the output of that run needs to be provided as an argument to pwgc_to_ulm.py.
+This creates a development set for the label propagation:
+a) annotated corpus: pwgc
+b) unannotated corpus: omsti

 #### Reproduce variation experiment

 0. `git checkout a453bc1`